drakelam/drakelam/README.md

 - 😂 You're curious about my hobbies: Um, I also have many hobbies, such as traveling, sleeping, playing basketball, soccer, watching movies, of course there is another hobby, writing CODE .
 - ⚡ Interesting fact: Um!
 Well, I'm pretty handsome, and I don't have a girlfriend yet😂😂😂😂😂.
 - 😘: Favorite motto: "Sometimes life will throw bricks in your head.
 Don't lose faith." - Steve Jobs
-- 😝: My motto: "Haven't thought out yet!
-Share it if you think it!"
+- 😝: My motto: "Haven't think it yet!
+If you think it, I'll share it right away!"

 ### Languages and Tools: